The EIB Network, the Limboy Institute for Advanced Conservative Studies, the largest free education establishment in the free or oppressed worlds.

 All right.

-That's fine with me, gringo.
+That's fine with me, Gringo.

-Uh and I really could care less whether they speak Spanish or English.
+And I really could care less whether they speak Spanish or English.

-It's just too much has happened right here, and I I've just had it with all of it.
+It's just too much has happened right here, and I've just had it with all of it.

-It's gotta stop.
+It's got to stop.

-Tell me the work.
+Tell me some words.

-I'm sorry, it's this isn't Mexico.
+I'm sorry, this isn't Mexico.

-And there's a whole whole huge section in this phone book with all the Spanish speaking consulates.
+And there's a whole, whole, huge section in this phone book with all the Spanish-speaking consulates.

 How do you know if you can't read Spanish?